IP Reference Kit for Startups

 - The threat of unfair competition and other copying minimizes with enforcement measures.

 - Protected ideas lead to high investor confidence.
 IP Reference Kit

 - Especially, the company’s ability to attract innovative employees, vendors and collaborators increases if their IP undergoes protection.
 Thus, this creates a secure environment for all – where no one fears to lose their efforts to competitors.

 - Develop an attitude conducive to defend IPR and innovate with freedom.

 - Ensures the freedom to operate locally and open channels for global expansion.

 - Generate revenue through licensing.
-The IP behind the product/technology can be sold later if the owner (assignee) of patents decide to focus their attention elsewhere or even desire for some financial consideration.
+Thus the IP behind the product/technology may undergo selling later if the owner (assignee) of patents decide to focus their attention elsewhere or even desire for some financial consideration.

 - Increase the market value of products and technologies – strengthen the marketing strategy.

-- Develop partnerships for research and development activities with confidence.
+- Lastly, it develops partnerships for research and development activities with confidence.

-Non-registration of IP could lead to problems like overnight disruptions by competitors, difficulty in obtaining legal relief in case of infringements, less investor confidence, having nothing in hand to counter if sued for IP infringements by competitors, lost licensing opportunities, etc. [Explore our Service: Invalidity Search]
+Non-registration of IP may lead to problems like overnight disruptions through competitors, difficulty in obtaining legal relief in case of infringements, less investor confidence, having nothing in hand to counter if someones sues for IP infringements via competitors, loss of licensing opportunities, etc.

 Choosing the Right Type of IP for your Business